Rural and remote Australia

 DTA is funded by the Australian Government’s Department of Health to provide training to health and aged care staff and managers on the care of people living with dementia.

-Our Designing for People with dementia (DPD) service has a team of specialists based in 5 Australian states, who are are available and prioritise visits to rural and remote locations across Australia.
+Our award-winning Environments Consultancy has a team of specialists based in 5 Australian states, who are are available and prioritise visits to rural and remote locations across Australia.

 DTA’s Road trip across Australia in 2018